-Crock Pot French Toast is a delicious French toast breakfast casserole that “bakes” right in the slow cooker for an easy make-ahead meal.
+Crock Pot French Toast is a delicious French toast breakfast casserole!
+This easy breakfast recipe takes just 10 minutes of prep, and it “bakes” right in the slow cooker for an easy make-ahead meal.

-I love easy breakfast casseroles for busy mornings!
+I love easy breakfasts for busy mornings!
 This Crock Pot French Toast is doubly great because it turns stale bread into a delicious breakfast.

 And it’s so easy to make!
 There’s minimal prep, and the French toast cooks right in the slow cooker.

 This is a great weekend or holiday breakfast or brunch recipe.
 It lets you make French toast for a crowd without being stuck at the stove!

 How to make crock pot French toast

 For this French toast casserole, it’s important that the bread be stale or dry.
 If the bread is soft and fresh, it won’t hold up while baking.

 Top tip >> There are directions in the notes section of the recipe for drying out fresh bread cubes.
 So, if you don’t have stale bread, just dry out your fresh bread before beginning.

 Then, just whisk the eggs, milk, sugar, vanilla, and spices together.

 You’ll want to either line the slow cooker insert with a slow cooker liner or use a foil sling and grease the insert.